mathworks/matlab-proxy/Advanced-Usage.md

 You might want to run code at startup to:
 1. Add a folder to the MATLAB search path before you run a script.
-2. Set a constant in the workspace
+2. Set a constant in the workspace.

 For example, to set variables `c1` and `c2`, with values `124` and `'xyz'`, respectively, and to add the folder `C:\Windows\Temp` to the MATLAB search path, run the command:
 ```bash